SPI Bus Lock

 To realize the multiplexing of different devices from different drivers, including SPI Master, SPI Flash, etc., an SPI bus lock is applied on each SPI bus.
 Drivers can attach their devices to the bus with the arbitration of the lock.

 Each bus lock is initialized with a BG (background) service registered.
 All devices that request transactions on the bus should wait until the BG is successfully disabled.

-For SPI1 bus, the BG is the cache.
-The bus lock will disable the cache before device operations start, and enable it again after device releases the lock.
-No devices on SPI1 is allowed to use ISR, since it is meaningless for the task to yield to other tasks when the cache is disabled.
+For the SPI1 bus, the BG is the cache.
+The bus lock disables the cache before device operations start, and enables it again after the device releases the lock.
+No devices on SPI1 are allowed to use ISR, since it is meaningless for the task to yield to other tasks when the cache is disabled.

-There are quite a few limitations when using SPI Master driver on the SPI1 bus.
-See Notes on Using the SPI Master driver on SPI1 Bus.
+There are quite a few limitations when using the SPI Master driver on the SPI1 bus.
+See Notes on Using the SPI Master Driver on SPI1 Bus.

-For other buses, the driver may register its ISR as the BG.
-When a device task requests for exclusive use of the bus, the bus lock will block the task and try to disable ISR.
-After ISR is successfully disabled, the bus lock will then unblock the device task and allow it to exclusively use the bus.
-When the task releases the lock, the lock will also try to resume ISR if there are pending transactions in ISR.
+For other buses, the driver can register the ISR as a BG.
+If a device task requests exclusive bus access, the bus lock will block the task, disable the ISR, and then unblock the task.
+After the task releases the lock, the lock will try to re-enable the ISR if there are still pending transactions in the ISR.